mousebrains/OpenIrrigation/INSTALL.raspbian.md

-# Installation on a Raspberry Pi 3 with Raspbian Stretch Lite
+# Installation on a Raspberry Pi 3 with Raspbian Buster Lite

  * Raspbian
  1. Download and create SD card image of Raspbian Stretch Lite
+ 2. On the SD card's boot partition "touch ssh" to enable ssh at boot time for a headless system
  2. Install SD and boot up Raspberry Pi connected to the network
  3. Get network address, xxx.xxx.xxx.xxx, of the Raspberry Pi
  4. ssh pi@xxx.xxx.xxx.xxx